hasantayyar/yaml-rules/README.md

-You can use for your needs but this package hasn't been test yet on production and with high load.
+You can use for your needs but this package hasn't been tested yet on production and with high load.

 Run regex rules from yaml configuration with error messages.